The Asset Tracing and Recovery Review: Brazil

 Besides those legislative innovations, Brazil is dealing with the aftermath of the Operation Car Wash, the largest investigation of corruption in Brazilian history.22 The Operation is investigating a cartel scheme among construction companies and other service providers involving the payment of kickbacks to public employees23 and political agents on contracts with Petrobras awarded through public tenders.
 Efforts are underway to recover the losses caused by overbilling of these contracts and the other damage suffered, and up to December 2019, over 4 billion reais have been recovered in the form of assets seized and forfeited, or otherwise in the form of fines.24

-Since Sérgio Moro, who was the judge on Operation Car Wash, quit the Justice Ministry, the federal government has not held on tightly to its anticorruption agenda as it had previously done.
+Since Sérgio Moro, who was the judge on Operation Car Wash, quit the Justice Ministry, the federal government has not held on tightly to its anti-corruption agenda as it had previously done.
 Furthermore, the current Head of the Federal Prosecution Services is curbing powers in this regard, and has publicly criticised the perceived excesses of the prosecutors in charge of the Operation.
-Currently, the path is still open to either advance the anticorruption and white-collar crime agenda, including further changes to asset tracing and recovery, or to broaden the protection of defendants' rights.
+Brazil's Federal Supreme Court has also imposed restrictions on the perceived excesses of Operation Car Wash, having ruled the guilty verdict of former president Luiz Inácio Lula da Silva as invalid due to the lack of impartiality by Mr Moro, and also disputing that he was the competent judge for this and other proceedings.
+This could have a lasting effect from an asset recovery perspective since it has the potential do jeopardise at least part of the recovered assets in the operation.
+The Supreme Court will have to deal with the financial consequences of its ruling soon, which will have an impact on the asset tracing and recovery debate.

-1 João Daniel Rassi and André Osório Gondinho are partners, Emerson Soares Mendes is a senior associate and Pedro Luís de Almeida Camargo is a full associate at Siqueira Castro Advogados.
+1 João Daniel Rassi and Emerson Soares Mendes are partners and Pedro Luís de Almeida Camargo is a full associate at Siqueira Castro Advogados.

 2 According to data from the World Bank, Brazil's GDP was among the 10 highest GPDs in the world in 2019.
 Data available at http://databank.worldbank.org/data/download/GDP.pdf.